javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 };
 ```

-In the real world, a user can `act`, like: select something from the shopping cart, login, logout etc. For the start, let's teach him to say hello:
+In the real world, a user can `act`: to select something from the shopping cart, to login, to logout etc. For the start, let's teach him to say hello:

 ```js run
 let user = {